federicoculloca/parrotsay-lite/README.md

 ## Building.

-This has been tested only with gcc 6.3.0 in Debian Stretch.
+This has been tested only with gcc 6.3.0 and TinyCC 0.9.27 in Debian Stretch.

 To build just do